BlackWolfsDen/Eluna-Grumboz-HyperDynamic-PanDimensional-Quantum-Teleporter/README.md

 # Perfect for those multi-realm / multi-build servers.

-a simple self contained teleporter script. all Menus/coords are stored in an easy2edit DB.
+all Menus/coords are stored in an easy2edit DB.
-The core is designed for a dynamicly growing and changing DB.
+The core script is designed for a dynamicly growing and changing DB.